Finley Peter Dunne: Personal life

 On December 10, 1902, Dunne married the daughter of his social mentor Mary Abbott, Margaret Ives Abbott (1878–1955), who, like her mother, was a well-known society woman in Chicago and a prominent golfer.
-Both were among the winners in the sport at the 1900 Olympics, Margaret being the gold medal winner.
+Both were among the competitors in the sport at the 1900 Olympics, Margaret being the event champion (but not the gold medal winner, as those were not awarded at the time).
 She continued to play golf while she and Dunne were raising their four children, Finley Peter Dunne Jr., screenwriter and director Philip Dunne, and twins Peggy and Leonard.

 Dunne died in New York on April 24, 1936.

 Legacy

 Dunne's historical significance was apparent at the time of his death.
 Elmer Ellis, historian at (and later president of) the University of Missouri, wrote a biography of Dunne that was published in 1941.

+A sports bar in Chicago's Lakeview neighborhood is named after him.

 Often quoted aphorisms

 Over the years, he coined numerous political quips.
 One of the best-known aphorisms he originated is "politics ain't beanbag", referring to the rough side of political campaigns.

 As a journalist in the age of "muckraking journalism", Dunne was aware of the power of institutions, including his own.
 Writing as Dooley, Dunne once wrote the following passage, a parody of the Catholic catechism list of Works of Mercy, mocking hypocrisy and self-importance in the newspapers themselves:

 The "afflicts the comfortable" expression has been borrowed and altered in many ways over the years: